 - 500 g of cheese 50 NOK (6,5 EUR)

 - Cereal 20/40 NOK (2,5/5 EUR)

 For exotic tastes, there are plenty of stores in Trondheim that specialise in Asian food products.
-From China, Japan, Taiwan, Thailand, India, variety is at its best.
-Trondheim is full of exotic restaurants as well and if you're not an expert at preparing your own sushi, then there are great chefs around the city for you, but once again, at high prices.
-If fine gourmet restaurants keep your strict student budget at bay, there are always fast-food restaurants with a diverse menu at more reasonable prices.
+With foods from China, Japan, Taiwan, Thailand, India, variety is at its best.
+Trondheim is full of exotic restaurants, as well, and if you're not an expert at preparing your own sushi, then there are great chefs around the city for you.

 It is also a great idea to subscribe to the international student mailing list.
-You will receive up to date information about students who are finishing their studies and are selling their belongings at great prices: bicycles, furniture, books, electronic equipment, etc.
+You will receive up to date information about students who are finishing their studies and are selling their belongings at great prices.
+You can catch great discounts on:

 - Electronic equipment

 All students staying in Norway for more than three months need a residence permit that can be attained at the police station.
 Within a week after your arrival, you have to register at the Immigration Department with your valid passport, letter of admission to the university and health insurance card.

 If you stay in Norway for more than 6 months, you also have to apply for a National Number at the National Population Register (Folkeregister).
 This personal number entitles everyone to a personal physician at one of the medical centres in Trondheim and is also essential for opening a bank account.